SepulchralVerdigris/path2victory/Base Game.md

 ### Prepared and spontaneous casters

-There are typically two types of caster: prepared casters and spontaneous casters.
 Prepared casters have a list of spells, each of which can be cast a certain number of times.

-Spontaneous casters can cast a certain number of spells of each rank, choosing from all applicable spells they know.
+Spontaneous casters can cast a certain number of spells, choosing from any applicable spell.

-For example, the Kobold Sorcerer 1 is a spontaneous caster.
-They can cast three spells, choosing from *bane, fear* and *charm.* They could choose *bane* all three times.
+The Kobold Sorcerer 1 is a spontaneous caster.
+They can choose between *bane, fear* and *charm* and could choose *bane* all three times.

-> 🄳🄳🄳 Bane, fear, harm; ∞ Acid splash, shield; 🄴: Glutton's jaws
+> 🄳🄳🄳 *Bane, fear, harm*

 The Kobold Druid 1 is a prepared caster.
 It can cast *heal* once and *magic weapon* once.

-> 🄳 Heal, 🄳 Magic weapon (animal, beast, fungus, plant or dragon only); ∞ Ray of frost, tanglefoot; 🄴 Heal (animal or beast only)
+> 🄳 *Heal*, 🄳 *Magic weapon*

-# Other rules
+# Hero points

+A player can purchase up to three hero points for each of their creatures, paying the upgrade cost for that creature each time.

+A creature can spend a hero point to reroll a Fight roll, saving throw or check that they have made, or to make a creature targeting them with an attack reroll their Fight roll.
+Either way, use the second result.

+A creature can spend a hero point just before making a recovery check.
+They pass that recovery check and all subsequent ones that they make in this encounter.

-## Skill checks
+# Skill checks

-The rules will say when a creature needs to make a skill check.
-To do so, roll 1d20 and add the corresponding saving throw bonus.
-If they are not trained in the applicable skill, they suffer a -5 penalty.
-Compare the result to the specified Power for that skill check.
-If it is equal to or greater than the Power, the creature succeeds.
+When a creature makes a skill check, roll 1d20 and add the corresponding saving throw.
+If the creature is not trained in that skill, they suffer a -5 penalty.
+If the result is equal to or greater than the specified Power, the check succeeds.

-Unless otherwise mentioned, mindless creatures can only make skill checks for skills they are trained in.
+Mindless creatures can only make skill checks for skills they are trained in.
 The same is true for animals and beasts unless they are also humanoids, can cast spells or strike with a weapon.

 | **Skill**        | **Saving throw** | **Skill**       | **Saving throw** |
 | ---------------- | ---------------- | --------------- | ---------------- |